 Fees and charges will depend on the type of connection service you have applied for, and whether any work is needed on the electricity network to connect you.

 For all new overhead connections, we need to install a service line to connect your new premises to our network.
-This is free of charge in most cases.
 Underground connections will be established from the nearest pillar.
+Both installation types are free of charge in most cases.

-If any network charges are required to meet your connection application, an estimate of these charges will be included in your connection offer for your approval.
-See our latest price lists on our Connections charges webpage.
+If any network charges are required to meet your Connect Application, an estimate of these charges will be included in your connection offer for your approval.
+See our latest price lists on our Connections charges web page.

 Other charges may apply under a negotiated connection offer.
 For example, an application fee, a network extension fee, or a capital contribution.